LowoTV/lowotv.github.io/pages/flash-mod/versions/1.0.0/notes.md

 ### Boomerang Thrower
 - **Red Hot Rangs** now gives +1bonus damage to all attacks (except orbital glaives).
 - **Turbo Charge** Ability attack speed increased from 5× → 7×
-### Ninja Monkey
-- **Sabotage Supply Lines** Ability affects all bloons, including those that have existed for more than 10 seconds.
 ### Glue Gunner
 - **Bloon Dissolver**
   - Price reduced from $3,300 → $2,250